Best Practices for Charging Golf Cart Batteries

 Charging Your Golf Cart Batteries Correctly

-• Ensure you’re using the correct charger for your battery type.
+• Use the correct charger for your battery chemistry and voltage.

 Following Manufacturer’s Guidelines